neokya/neokya.github.com/_posts/2013-01-01-ok-I-started-my-technical-blog.md

 I knew Github is the best place.
 But writing on Markdown seems more time consuming then it actually should.
 I mean, I am not a prolific content creator and which format I write hardly matters.
 I just want to keep my web log, whenever I am not lazy.
 But again, I love Github and I want to blog.
 So, here I am.

 Well, I was looking for nice Jekyll blog layout.
 I found  [@bhardin's](http://github.com/bhardin) blog.
 It's really nice.
 I forked it and made some tweaks.
 I am using [Mou Editor](http://mouapp.com/) to write this post.
 It makes writing Markdown very easy if you are on Mac.

+PS.
+Feel free to copy code and contents :)